 Scopes, Roles, and Policies

 The scopes defined in the token settings are more than just metadata — they directly control what operations the token bearer is authorized to perform.
-Each API endpoint is protected using [Authorize]
+Each API endpoint is protected by [Authorize] attributes that enforce access rules based on roles and policies.

 For example: